 Other circumstances which may impact on the advance amount and/or eligibility include (but are not limited to) where an individual advises Centrelink of an event which will impact on the eligibility in the future, such as:

-- the individual advises Centrelink that they will be moving overseas permanently at a particular future date, or
+- the individual advises Centrelink that they will be absent from Australia (1.1.A.10) permanently at a particular future date, or

 - the child has pre-claimed YA where they are due to turn 18 or complete secondary study, or

 - a carer will have less than 35% of the care of a child from a particular date onwards, etc.

 Example: Martin is eligible for a maximum $500 advance based on his rate of FTB Part A. However, the payment is scheduled to cancel in 100 days as he is leaving Australia permanently, so the repayment period is 100 days instead of 182 days.
 It is considered that the daily repayment of $5 ($500 ÷ 100) would result in financial hardship, but the equivalent daily repayment for $500 over 182 days would not cause financial hardship.

 Therefore, exercising the discretion, the maximum advance amount would be $500 ÷ 182 × 100 = $274.72.
 As this is greater than the minimum amount, the advance of $274.72 would be granted.
 The daily repayment over 100 days would be $274.72 ÷ 100, which is the equivalent daily repayment to what would be applied if he repaid $500 over 182 days.

 If the Secretary is to exercise this discretion, the advance amount must be at least the minimum amount.